10 types of people or things you probably didn’t know exist in Africa

 By Samuel Yeboah

-Africa is the world’s second largest continent in population and size is home to over 50 different countries.
-It’s so big that you have to split it up into regions: West Africa, East Africa, Northern and Southern Africa. and is more diverse and complex than many people give it credit for.
-Home to almost 3,000 different ethnic groups and languages, Africa is a diverse continent that ironically falls under a lot of generalizations.
+Africa is the world’s second largest continent in population and size and is more diverse and complex than many people give it credit for.
+Africa is huge and home to 1.2 billion people, (1) and almost 3,000 different ethnic groups and languages, as well as a variety of phenotypes (2).
+Unfortunately Africa falls under a lot of generalizations.
 Here is a list of 10 types of people and things you probably didn’t know existed in Africa.
+We bet at least one fact will surprise, even if you are from the continent itself.

-Africa is known as a continent that is very religious, home to megachurches, major evangelism crusades, huge Muslims, devout Muslims, and major religious conflicts, Africa is said to be the continent with the highest percentage of people who believe in a God or religion.
-However in certain parts of Africa, many people do not subscribe to a religion most notably in Botswana where 20 percent of the people are atheist and South Africa where 15% are atheist.
+Africa is known as a continent that is very religious, home to Christian megachurches, major evangelism crusades, large devout Muslims populations, major religious conflicts, and a large amount of superstitious people.
+Africa is said to be the continent with the highest (4)percentage of people who believe in a God or have a religion.
+However in certain parts of Africa, many people do not subscribe to a religion, at all most notably in Botswana where 20 percent of the people are atheist and South Africa where 15% are atheist (5).
+Some examples of famous African atheists include Nigerian Nobel Laureate Wole Soyinka and Barack Obama, Sr. the father of former U.S president Barack Obama, Jr. (6) (7)

 Photo Credits: Cloudfront.net

 When someone thinks of a White African, even if they know they exist, which a lot do not.
-Lot of times we think of Dr. Livingston, Indiana Jones, an NGO volunteer, or a Coloniast in Khaki shorts smoking on cigars with an African or Native houseservant waiting on them, this situations may be true, but not every white person in Africa is rich, with a housemaid serving them, Their numbers may be disputed from 80-400,000.
-Poor white South Africans do exist.
-Particularly in White shantytowns like Munsieville, in Gauteng Province
+Lot of times we think of Dr. Livingston, Indiana Jones, an NGO volunteer, or a Colonialist in Khaki shorts smoking on cigars with an African or Native houseservant waiting on them, this situations may be true in some aspects, but not every White person in Africa is rich, with a housemaid serving on them.
+Their numbers may be disputed from 80,000-400,000, but in South Africa poor Whites do exist.
+Particularly in White shantytowns like Munsieville, in Gauteng Province.
+(8)

 Photo Credit: BBC.com